Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

 - remain hydrated and protect yourself from dysentery (see

-- store your passport in a waterproof bag or container to avoid water/sweat damage
+- store your passport in a waterproof bag or container to avoid water or sweat damage

-- pay closed attention to your personal security and stick with your group
+- pay close attention to your personal security and stick with your group

-- do not touch or disturb anything that could be unexploded ordnance, whether near the track or on display.
+- don't touch or disturb anything that could be unexploded ordnance, whether near the track or on display.

 - Monitor local media and consult local sources about the security situation prior to travelling.

 - Be alert to your surroundings and ready to turn back if you develop concerns for your safety.